IBM/ibm_zosmf/docs/source/modules/zmf_sca.rst

+state
+  The desired final state.

+  If *state=check*, this module performs security validation for the security requirements specified in path_of_security_requirements.

+  If *state=provisioned*, this module performs security provision for the security requirements specified in path_of_security_requirements.

+  | **required**: False
+  | **type**: str
+  | **default**: check
+  | **choices**: check, provisioned

 target_userid
-  User ID or group ID to be validated for the security requirements documented by the security descriptor JSON file that is specified by the parameter path_of_security_requirements.
+  User ID or group ID to be validated or provisioned for the security requirements documented by the security descriptor JSON file that is specified by the parameter path_of_security_requirements.

-  If this parameter is not specified, the current logon user ID is used for validation.
+  If this parameter is not specified, the current logon user ID is used for validation or provision.

   | **required**: False